robertdavidgraham/masscan/README.md

 entire Internet (minus excludes) in about 10 hours per port (or 655,360 hours if scanning all ports).

-The thing to notice about this command-line is that these are all `nmap` compatible options.
+The thing to notice about this command line is that these are all `nmap` compatible options.
 In addition, "invisible" options compatible with `nmap` are also set for you: `-sS -Pn -n --randomize-hosts --send-eth`.
 Likewise, the format of the XML file is inspired by `nmap`.
 There are, of course, a lot of differences, because the *asynchronous* nature of the program leads to a fundamentally different approach to the problem.

-The above command-line is a bit cumbersome.
-Instead of putting everything on the command-line, it can be stored in a file instead.
+The above command line is a bit cumbersome.
+Instead of putting everything on the command line, it can be stored in a file instead.
 The above settings would look like this:

 	# My Scan